 - Wrap the salmon in cling wrap.
 Marinade for 24 to 48 hours.

 - Scrape the marinade off (do not rinse with water) and leave the salmon to come to room temperature <- KEY for perfectly cooked salmon.

 - Add oil just before cooking.
 Place the salmon on the BBQ skin side down.
-Cook for 3 minutes, then use two egg flips to turn it.
-Cook the flesh side for 1½ minutes, then flip it again so the skin side is down then transfer to a tray.
+Cook for 3 minutes, then use two spatulas to turn it.
+Cook the flesh side for 2 - 3 minutes or until caramelised, then flip it again so the skin side is down then transfer to a tray.